rki-mf1/2023-Workshop-MISSIoN-Nanopore/day01-tuesday/hands-on.md

 1) Investigate the content of the FASTQ file you downloaded: `input-data/eco.nanopore.fastq.gz`.
 What are the first four lines telling you?
 What do you need to do to make the content of the file "human readable"?
 2) Try `FastQC` on the _E. coli_ example FASTQ.
 Inspect the output.
-2) Now, use the example data for _Salmonella_ on your system; for the same samples you analyzed short-read Illumina data.
+3) Now, use the Nanopore example data for _Salmonella_ that you either already have on your system or can download from [ENA](https://www.ebi.ac.uk/ena/browser/view/PRJNA887350):

+There are three Nanopore samples, you can work on all of them or pick one!
+The data is a bit older, from 2019 and was sequenced on a MinION flow cell (FLO-MIN106).
+Basecalling was done with the `FAST` basecalling model.

+* 8640-Nanopore, ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR218/090/SRR21833890/SRR21833890_1.fastq.gz (928 MB file size)
+* 9866-12-Nanopore, ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR218/071/SRR21833871/SRR21833871_1.fastq.gz (2.6 GB)
+* 8640-41-Nanopore, ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR218/078/SRR21833878/SRR21833878_1.fastq.gz (1.5 GB)

+For samples from the same study you analyzed short-read Illumina data.
 Pick one of the _Salmonella_ nanopore FASTQ files.
 Create a decent folder structure to work with the data.
 Check the quality.
 Is read length filtering necessary?
 If so, do a read length filtering and compare the results.
 How long are the reads?
 Do you see any problems?
 Also try `fastqc` with the appropriate long-read parameter on your sample.
 What is the GC content?
 Does it match the expected GC content of _Salmonella_?

 ## Bonus 1